Release notes

 Improved: Quality measurement

-The editor now receives a notification when a field in the web form is filled in with a broken or existing link.
+The editor now receives a notification when a field in the web form is filled in with a non-working or non-existent link.
 The field in question is highlighted, so the editor immediately knows which field is involved.
-The algorithm description cannot be published without correcting the broken link.
+The algorithm description cannot be published without the non-working link being corrected.

-This is also part of the previously mentioned further development of the new web form, which will hopefully be updated this summer after thorough testing and positive results.
+This is also part of the previously mentioned further development of the new web form, which will hopefully be updated this summer following positive results from thorough testing.

 Added: New template

-Organizations can use templates of algorithm descriptions from vendors in the web form.
-From now on, organizations can also use the new template to publish the description of the "Anonymization Software" algorithm (from DataMask BV).
+In the web form, organizations can use templates for algorithm descriptions from vendors.
+From now on, organizations can also use the new template to publish the description of the 'Anonymization Software' algorithm (from DataMask BV).

 Improved: Publication process

-As previously mentioned, we are working to improve the publication process due to the growth of the registry.
-This release includes several optimizations for the design of the web form.
-We will be testing these (and future) improvements extensively until July.
+As mentioned earlier, work is underway to improve the publication process due to the growth of the register.
+This release includes a number of optimizations for the design of the web form.
+We are extensively testing these (and future) improvements until July.
 If the results are positive, the web form will be updated this summer.

 Improved: Publication process

-Organizations use a web form with a publication process that allows them to control what they publish.
-The publication process has several steps.
+Organizations use a web form with a publication process that allows them to take control of what they publish.
+The publication process consists of multiple steps.
 This quarter, we are working on improving the entire process.
-This is necessary due to the growth of the register, and we want to meet the needs of a growing group of editors.
-The most important improvements so far are:
+This is necessary due to the growth of the register, and we would like to meet the wishes of an ever-growing group of editors.
+The most important improvements to date are:

-The web form has been redesigned for a more user-friendly experience.
+• The web form has been better designed for a more user-friendly experience.

-We will be extensively testing these (and future) improvements until July.
-If the results are positive, the web form will be updated next summer.
+We will also extensively test these (and future) improvements until July.
+If the results are positive, the web form will be updated this coming summer.

 Added: New templates

-Organizations can use the web form to write text for their organization page in the Algorithm Register.
-This page allows them to indicate how they use algorithms and publish their findings in the Algorithm Register.
-A brief error occurred that prevented these organizational details from being saved.
-This error has been resolved, and everything is working properly again.
+The web form can be used by organizations to write a text for their organization page in the Algorithm Register.
+There, organizations can indicate how they handle algorithms and the publication regarding this in the Algorithm Register.
+Briefly, an error occurred where these organization details could not be saved.
+This error has been fixed, and everything is working properly again.

 For visitors:

-It is now possible to apply a selection filter when searching for algorithm descriptions, so you only get results that fall under a specific publication category.
-This distinguishes between the following categories:
+It is now possible to apply a selection filter when searching for algorithm descriptions, so that you only receive results that fall under a specific publication category.
+A distinction has been made between the following categories:

 April 2024